sentinel-hub/custom-scripts/sentinel-1/radar_vegetation_index/README.md

 ## Details of the script

 The script is applicable to monitor crop condition over the global scale and invariant to crop types.
 The vegetation indices developed here utilize the GRD product.
-First, the VH/VV ratio is calulated and denoted as q.
+First, the VH/VV ratio is calculated and denoted as q.
 Then an equivalent to the degree of polarization (m) is derived from q, as (1-q)/(1+q).
 The m factor ranges between 0 and 1.
 For low vegetation conditions, the co-pol backscatter will be high and the cross-pol backscatter is low (i.e., q->0).
 As a consequence, one can observe that, for bare field conditions m is high, and decreases gradually with an increase in vegetation canopy density.

 Further, the beta (normalized co-pol intensity parameter) can be expressed as, beta = 1/(1+q). where 0.5<beta<1.